indieprotocol/whitepaper/whitepaper.md

 While, the IND holders have choices to either increase or decrease the funds used for block production and project funding, the committee has the choice to adapt the transaction fees by means of updating the fee schedule.
 In contrast to other Blockchains, Indie Protocol comes with fixed fees instead of a fee market.
 The fee schedule defines which feature of the Blockchain requires which amount of transaction fee for using it.

 ### Referral Program
 Indie Protocol has an integrated one-level referral system.
 Basically, everyone interacting on Indie Protocol needs to deduct a small transaction fee.
-From that fee (currently) 50% go into the Working Budget (for future funding of development etc.) and the other 40% go into the referral program from where, the registrar (frontend who paid the registration fee and enabled the user registration) as well as the referrer (who invited the user to the register) receive a 25% reward each.
+From that fee (currently) 50% go into the Working Budget (for future funding of development etc.) and the other 50% go into the referral program from where, the registrar (frontend who paid the registration fee and enabled the user registration) as well as the referrer (who invited the user to the register) receive a 25% reward each.

 ### Verified Creator Program
 Any user in Indie Protocol is considered a creator, as the protocol doesn't require user registration for the consumers of the content (the consumers will be users in any frontend app, not on the protocol itself as they will not be publishing content).
 Although, regular users can opt-in to register if they want to publish content.

 A creator can request the committee to become a Verified Creator.
 The requisites for the application are defined specifically for each network, but generically the creator would have to have a minimum amount staked in the protocol and pay the application fee.
 When an account is upgraded to a so called Verified Creator status, it no longer generates registrar and referrer rewards (although they receive the upgrade fee reward still) and the verified creator starts to receive a 50% refund on all fees.

-### Core Token
-The native utility core token of Indie Protocol is IND, it serves as a utility token and is offering governance properties to its holders.
-Governance describes the progress of governing the Blockchains many variable aspects in a way it it can adapt to future changes more easily.

-### Governance
+## Governance
-On Indie Protocol, decisions are made by the holders of IND core native token weighted by the amount of IND owned.
+On Indie Protocol, decisions are made by the holders of IND core native token weighted by the amount of IND staked.
 In order to improve voting participation and simplify the life of IND holders, voters can either vote directly or delegate voting power to so called proxies.
 This is similar to a representative democracy, where selected persons decide the course of action.
 Those leaders have to account for their actions and can be unelected by the core token holders.
 Unwanted actions includes censoring, favoring, or simply failure to produce blocks in a timely manner.
-However, the difference to a democracy is that voters in the community have their vote weighted by the amount of IND that they own in their account.
+However, the difference to a democracy is that voters in the community have their vote weighted by the amount of IND that they stake in their account.

 At any time, voters have to decide on the following aspects of Indie Protocol:

-### Members for Block Production
-Block production in Indie Protocol is arranged through DPoS which requires block producers to run for witness and campaign for sufficient votes from IND holders before they can produce blocks on the Blockchain and consequently get rewarded per produced block.
-Given the governance system and quick re-tallying of votes, a misbehaving block producer can be dismissed within hours.
-Next to the actual selection of block producers, the voters also have a say over how many block producers should exist.

 ### Committee
 The Committee comprises a board that has control over a few Blockchain parameters such as block size, block time, witness reward, and over 30 others.
 Additionally, the committee can change the fee schedule which defines the minimum fee for each operation offered by the system.
 Voters can cast a vote for how many members the committee should constitute as well as vote for a particular set of members.